Oly what?

 -

-Remember when you just showed up with your friends and a ball and you just…played ball?
-It’s kinda like that.
-Some weeks we might play a game.
-Some weeks it might just be batting practice and chasing balls around, followed by a beverage.
+Remember when you just showed up with your friends and a ball and you just… played ball?
+It’s like that.
+Some weeks we might play a whole game.
+Some weeks we might chase balls around, followed by a beverage.

 We believe baseball is for everyone.
 We believe community is more important than competition.
 We believe it’s really important to get outside when it’s not raining.